aws-samples/aws-net-guides/ToolGuides/toolkit-for-refactoring/02-Getting-Started/02-assessing-application.md

 # Assessing your application

 The first step in using the AWS Toolkit for .NET Refactoring to refactor your application from .NET Framework 4.8 to .NET 6 is to perform an assessment of the current application.
-This assessment will scan through your application code, dependencies and NuGet packages to help determine the level of complexity with converting your application.
+This assessment will scan through your application code, dependencies, and NuGet packages to help determine the level of complexity with converting your application.

 The assessment is nondestructive, the results of the assessment is a report.